CopernicaMarketingSoftware/Documentation/Yothalot/configuration.md

 #   information can be retrieved by Yothalot itself if you only have one mount point
 #   to a GlusterFS cluster.
 If you happen to have multiple mount points to multiple
 #   GlusterFS you have to tell Yothalot which mount point you want to use.
 This
 #   information is passed to Yothalot via base-directory.
+If you are using the
+#   PHP plugin, you should also update /etc/php5/cli/conf.d/xx-yothalot.ini with
+#   the following line:
+#   yothalot.base-directory = /GlusterFs/mountpoint/

 # base-directory:         /GlusterFs/mountpoint/
 ```